shreyasat27/qml_30/README.md

 # qml_30
-it is 30day qml challenge organised by @quantumcomputingindia (I've shared some of the models that i worked on)
+It is a 30day QML challenge organised by @quantumcomputingindia (I've shared some of the models that I worked on) The continuous day updates with the daily resources have been shared on my Twitter handle @yyykkk27